sammersblog/sammersblog.github.io/pelican/content/How-I-can-use-vertx-mqtt-client?.md

 Date: 23 July 2017
 Category: GSoC

-The thing I would like to tell you about in this article is set upping Vert.x MQTT client.
+The thing I would like to tell you about in this article is setting up Vert.x MQTT client.
 Actually, I have a [real example](https://github.com/Sammers21/vertx-mqtt-client-example) so you can try it quickly.

 If you are using Maven or Gradle, add the following dependency to the dependencies section of your project descriptor to access the Vert.x MQTT client: